About

 Raised in Central NY, Todd has always been fascinated with storytelling regardless of medium: from books to plays, video games to comic books, and weird avenues in between.
 Trained at the State University of New York at Oswego in Theatre and Graphic Design, Todd was introduced to a number of artists both theatrical (Sarah Ruhl, David Henry Hwang, Moisés Kaufman) and visual (Chip Kidd, Takashi Murakami, Alphonse Mucha) that forced him to consider the ways form and content interact and how that can inform, support, or subvert a performance or illustration.

 Immediately after college Todd spent three years at Portland Stage in Maine.
 In that time Todd got involved with the programming at the theatre.
-After conversations between Todd and Artistic & Executive Director Anita Stewart, Portland Stage launched Studio Rep, a series which invited smaller theatre companies into Portland Stage's Studio Theater for a three-show, four-week repertory.
+After conversations between Todd and Artistic Director Anita Stewart, Portland Stage launched Studio Rep, a series which invited smaller theatre companies into Portland Stage's Studio Theater for a three-show, four-week repertory.
 Todd directed the PEER award-nominated For the Lulz in the first Studio Rep, and was on the selection committee for the second Studio Rep.

 In addition to his work with Portland Stage he honed his skills as a producer, and director working with his own company, PowerOut, which operated in Portland for three seasons.
 In 2014 PowerOut reopened in New York City and produced seven shows from downtown Manhattan, to Brooklyn, to Williamstown in a short 18 months.
 Among those plays were: Let's Play Play (and its remount), Derek and the Sheep, and Todd's first-ever play Emily Dickinson: Paranormal Investigator.

-In mid-2016 Todd relocated back to Portland, Maine as the Literary Manager of Portland Stage.
-Since returning to Portland Stage he’s launched a new developmental series, the Studio Series Workshops, where he’s helped develop seven additional plays since early 2017 with more on the horizon.
-He’s helped refocus Portland Stage’s programming towards new work, and has helped shepherd seven (of fifteen) plays from the Little Festival of the Unexpected to Portland Stage’s Mainstage in five years of programming.
 In the fall of 2019 in an effort to push the limits of what he could produce at Portland Stage Todd launched Too Strange to Live, Too Weird to Die, a reading series of bizarre and beautiful plays that test the limits of the theatrical imagination.
 In 2020 he launched Dungeons + Drama Nerds with fellow dramaturgs Percival Hornak and Nicholas Orvis.
-The podcast explores the intersection of theatre and tabletop role-playing games and is now in the midst of its third season.
+The podcast explored the intersection of theatre and tabletop role-playing games.
+After three seasons of Dungeons + Drama Nerds Todd stepped back as a co-producer to focus on his Directing work at Portland Stage.
 In 2021 he got grant funding from the Maine Arts Commission to relaunch Too Strange to Live, Too Weird to Die and brought more weird plays to Portland in the summer of 2022.

 Interested in Todd's work?
 Shoot him an e-mail.